bahrus/pass-down/README.md

 <img src="https://badgen.net/bundlephobia/minzip/pass-down">

-pass-down (or p-d for short) is one of the key components that makes up the [p-et-alia](https://github.com/bahrus/p-et-alia) "framework".
+pass-down (or p-d for short) is one of the key components that make up the [p-et-alia](https://github.com/bahrus/p-et-alia) "framework".
 It builds on [on-to-me](https://github.com/bahrus/on-to-me).